 Your protected health information

-When we use the term "HAP," "we" or "us" in this notice, we’re referring to HAP and its subsidiaries, including Alliance Health and Life Insurance Company and HAP Midwest Health Plan, Inc.
+When we use the term "HAP," "we" or "us" in this notice, we’re referring to HAP and its subsidiaries.
+These include Alliance Health and Life Insurance Company and HAP Empowered Health Plan, Inc.

 How we protect your PHI